Joao4569/ocean-basket-restaurant/README.md

 - After creating the url path and view function for the landing page, I then tested the functionality by running the app from the terminal and it was functioning as intended.
 - After creating the base.html and index.html I manually tested if the templates rendered as expected.
 - Once the custom CSS file was created, I did a manual test by changing the colour of the text in order to test if it is working as intended, no errors found.
+- Throughout development I made many manual tests using Google developer tools in order to test for responsiveness and visual appeal in order to have a successfull UX design.

 - Found bug
   - **Resolved**